BrandonC2/CECS327-end-to-end-system/README.md

 4) git clone this repo
     - git clone https://github.com/BrandonC2/CECS327_SP25_9.git

-5) In 'Server.py', replace the NeonDB URL with your own.
+5) In 'Server.py', replace the my NeonDB URL with your own.
     - Change the names to properly fit your own in the 'match/case' section

 6) Get your private ip